 A clogged drain can cause your washing machine to overflow and create a huge mess.
-With lint, dust, dirt, and detergent residue, your drain is subject to clogs over time.
-So what can you do if your washing machine gets clogged?
+With lint, dust, dirt, and detergent buildup, your drain is subject to clogs over time.
+So what can you do if your appliance gets clogged?

 Commercial chemical drain cleaners can damage your drain in the long run, and paying a plumber can be expensive.
 There are several at-home vinegar mix remedies to help you unclog a washing machine drain without having to pay a plumber.

 Keep reading to see how to use vinegar to unclog a stubborn drain clog.

 Can You Pour Vinegar Down Your Washing Machine Drain?

 It’s perfectly safe to pour vinegar by itself directly into your washing machine drain to get rid of minor clogs.
 White vinegar and apple cider vinegar are the best options for unclogging the drain.